Britney Spears Flaunts Curves In Bikini And Heels, Struts Her Stuff In Sexy Video

-Britney Spears is currently on vacation in Maui, and she’s indulging in one of her new favorite Instagram activities — sharing sexy videos of herself strutting her stuff in skimpy outfits.
+Britney Spears is currently on vacation in Maui, and she’s indulging in one of her new favorite Instagram activities: sharing sexy videos of herself strutting her stuff in skimpy outfits.

 Spears has taken to showing off her incredible curves in scandalous videos for her 22.7 million Instagram followers, usually set to some type of music.
 Earlier today, as The Inquisitr reported, the pop star shared a video of herself strutting her stuff down a hallway in an orange bodycon dress with a hat atop her newly brunette locks.
 That particular video racked up over 1 million views within just seven hours.

 Apparently, Spears loved the hallway and song so much that she decided to share a second video.
-In the second video she posted, she was strutting her stuff down the exact same hallway, with the video set to the exact same song.
+In the second video she posted, she was strutting down the exact same hallway, with the video set to the exact same song.
 She even accessorized with the exact same hat.

 The only thing that changed was her outfit.
 Instead of an orange bodycon dress and white flowy dress, Spears rocked a bikini and sexy dress with a scandalous neckline.